 In the misty background lies the forest and mountains.

 A decrepit vintage caravan (camper trailer) was left behind when Caleb bought the property, and Indio renovates it.
-For an idea of the exterior,
+For an idea of the exterior, check out this video.
+In the Sims I was limited to this boxy shack.

 Here are some interior shots.
 Again, the decor is not right as I just placed the furniture available in the program.